James Robert Welch 1951 - 1988

 He operated Montana Geological Materials in Billings, Montana.
 Jim was a very active collector and researcher who specialized in fossil invertebrates from Montana.
 Jim always strived to place his most significant paleontological invertebrate discoveries into museum collections.

-The Asteroid, Lepidasterella montanensis n. sp., from the Upper Mississippian Bear Gulch Limestone of Montana, James R. Welch, Journal of Paleontology, Vol. 58, No. 3 (May, 1984), pp. 843-851
+He made many significant discoveries, and tried to get scientifically important specimens into the hands of researchers.
+He published the following article in the Journal of Paleontology; The Asteroid, Lepidasterella montanensis n. sp., from the Upper Mississippian Bear Gulch Limestone of Montana, James R. Welch, Journal of Paleontology, Vol. 58, No. 3 (May, 1984), pp. 843-851

 Jim died of a heart attack while collecting Permian invertebrate fossils at Glass Mountain, Texas on Sunday May 22,1988.